phaidra/phaidra-admin-manual/Classification_server/starting_fuseki_and_skosmos.md

-# Using Skosmos with Fuseki
+# Starting Fuseki and  Skosmos

 ## In Linux